SolomonAyuba/student-record-system/README.md

+**NB:** This project was initiated using IntelliJ IDEA CLion IDE.
+An open-source IDE of JetBrains (https://www.jetbrains.com/clion/).

 **Project Title: Student Record System**.

 A simple Student Record System in C that allows users to manage student information.
 The program has the following functionality: